Autumn Celebration October 1-2

 Inside the Sugar Hill Meetinghouse, 1 pm

-Maple Leaf Seven of St. J. Jazz: This group is committed to providing the finest in classic and traditional jazz.
+Maple Leaf Seven: This group is committed to providing the finest in classic and traditional jazz.
 Based in St. Johnsbury, Vermont (just across the stateline from us), they have been entertaining audiences since 1977.
 They play traditional, Dixieland, Swing, Dance jazz along with jazz worship songs.
 Check out their website for their other bands and their busy schedule: http://www.stjjazz.com/

 This free concert is made possible by the generous sponsorship of Crosstown Motors of Littleton, New Hampshire.
 If you are in the area, stop in and thank them for their generosity.